JensenNick/huawei_solar_pees/README.md

 ## 5. Thanks to
 **A huge thanks to;**

 - **wlcrs** for providing the *"Huawei Solar integration"*.
-This integration is essential for anyone who wishes to integrate their Huawei Solar PV in HomeAssistant.
+This integration is essential for anyone who wishes to integrate their Huawei Solar PV in Home Assistant.

 - **MTrab** for providing the *"Energi Data Service integration"*.
 This integration is essential for all of us trying to keep up with the electricity prices and the complex and ever-changing tariffs in DK.